chrono232003/Web_Crawler/README.md

 The power behind this program is an API library called "jsoup" which allows easy extraction of a webpage source DOM.
 Within, we are able to extract information such as urls and links.

-The program is Started under the Crawl class which uses other utility classes such as CrawlUtils and a exception class for custom handling called ExceptionHandling.
+The program is started under the Crawl class which uses other utility classes such as CrawlUtils and a exception class for custom handling called ExceptionHandling.

 /****************************/